Tboske/Tboske/README.md

         <td rowspan="2" colspan="2">
             <h2 align="center">Projects</h2>
             <b>> <a href="https://github.com/Tboske/TribeEngine/tree/rework">TribeEngine</a></b></br>
             This is a custom engine designed by me using SDL2 and opengl.
-I also have remade Tron arcade in Tribe. </br></br>
+I have remade Tron arcade in Tribe. </br></br>
             <b>> <a href="https://discool.itch.io/discool">Discool</a></b></br>
             My first group project I have done.
 I was one of the two programmers that worked on this Unity project.
 In Discool I mainly worked on the parallax effect, generation of the buildings, the combo system and some smaller feautures.</br></br>
             <b>> <a href="https://github.com/Tboske/HierarchicalStateMachine">Hierarchical State Machine</a></b></br>